Real-World Solutions to Grand Challenges

 Core geospatial science includes Geographic Information System (GIS), remote sensing, photogrammetry, global positioning system (GPS), Positioning, Navigation and Timing (PNT), geomatics, and geoinformatics.
 Researchers in these core areas build new tools to better measure Earth and advance our understanding of geospatial science.
 Engineers use that knowledge to develop useful technologies such as sensors, drones, robots, and satellites; and these technologies, in turn, provide data and tools that help geospatial scientists better understand the ever-changing world to address grand societal challenges.

 Building upon the St. Louis region’s competitive geospatial strengths, the Taylor Geospatial Institute addresses grand societal challenges in food systems, health systems, and national security with cutting-edge GeoAI and data analytics techniques.
-We generate research to improve food security, foster health and social equity, and build smart cities and resilient communities.
+We support research to improve food security, foster health and social equity, and build smarter cities and resilient communities.
 This in turn promotes economic development by translating research into commercial applications and training the next generation of the workforce.

 The Geospatial Frontier

 There exist numerous opportunities for broader usage of multi-sensor, remote sensing data, and advanced algorithms for translating the abundant spectral and spatial data to generate and extract information useful for decision-making.
-The Institute is investing in advanced data collection facilities including ground, airborne, and satellite sensors, as well as people with skills in GeoAI, cloud computing, and big data analytics to address these challenges.
+The TGI is investing in advanced data collection facilities including ground, airborne, and satellite sensors, as well as people with skills in GeoAI, cloud computing, and big data analytics to address these challenges.

-We are also investing in developments of new sensors, such as acoustic sensors and micro satellites, that are critical for finding solutions to the increasing challenges of climate change and assessing the impact of the oil and gas industry on the environment.
+We are also investing in developments of new sensors, such as acoustic sensors and micro satellites, that are critical for finding solutions to the mounting challenges of climate change and assessing the impact of the oil and gas industry on the environment.
 These new sensors and technology will have a big impact on how we monitor and track greenhouse gas emissions and mitigate their impact.

 Geospatial science is helping to solve this by fueling innovation and adaptation in agricultural ecosystems and food security through enhancing efforts to develop new crops and improve existing ones that meet both economic demands and ecological requirements.
 Data-driven AI, drones, ground robots, and multi-scale imaging from satellites have all pushed the envelope of technological developments in this area.